Skip to main content

 Introduction to mental health

-Mental health determines how you think, feel and act.
+Mental health affects how you think, feel and act.
 Good mental health is when you feel positive about yourself and cope well with the everyday pressures.
 If you have issues dealing with everyday problems, it could be a sign of a mental health problem and should be addressed immediately.

 Mental health problems